saltysnacc/SkinGAN/README.md

 ## Dataset credit
 The models used in this project were trained using a Dataset created by Shachar Avuka, which can be found here: https://pastebin.com/e13sdQ8y

+Feel free to use any skins created using this project however you like.